sktime/sktime/GOVERNANCE.rst

 Voting: lazy consensus with veto right
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When no consensus can be found, any core developer can call for a vote at any point during the discussion.
-The vote will conclude one week from the call for the vote.
+When no consensus can be found, any core developer can call for a vote at
+any point during the discussion.
+The vote will conclude 10 working days from the call for the vote.

-The vote is a binary vote: for (+1) or against (-1) accepting the proposed changes.
-All votes take place on the issue or pull request.
+Votes are public and voluntary.
+Abstentions are allowed.
+All votes are a binary vote: for (+1) or against (-1) accepting the proposed changes.
+Votes take place on the issue or pull request.
+Votes are casts as comments: +1 or -1.

 If no option can gather two thirds of the votes cast, the decision is escalated to the TC, which in turn will use consensus seeking with the fallback option of a simple majority vote if no consensus can be found within a month.
 Any TC decision must be backed by an enhancement proposal.